GSI-Fing-Udelar/tectonic/docs/description.md

     password for the students.
 These passwords are printed on deployment and student-access execution.
 Optional, defaults to `false`.
-  + `Random_seed`: Seed used for the random generation of parameters that are used to configure and parameterize the instances.
+  + `random_seed`: Seed used for the random generation of parameters that are used to configure and parameterize the instances.
-  + An `elastic_settings` section with the same options as the scenario description.
+  + A `elastic_settings` section with the same options as the scenario description.
 Options here take precedence on the scenario description.
 For the service to be effectively enabled, it must be enabled here and in the scenario description.
 Ultimately, the